MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 ### Hyper-V RCT - recover as files for D-T backup fails

 **Description**: Recovery of Hyper-V RCT VMs as files created directly on tape (D-T) fails.
-D-D-T backups does not exhibit this issue.
+D-D-T backups do not exhibit this issue.

 **Workaround**: Use Alternate Location Recovery as a VM, and then transfer those files to the desired location.